 Before and After (May 2018)

-OLD VELUX VSE 106 (electric) deck-mounted units on monitor.
+OLD VELUX VSE 106 (electric) deck-mounted units on a monitor.
 The glass had failed and the skylights were leaking.

 Opening was framed out to accommodate curb-mounted 3046's with proper support.